Big-Stupid-Jellyfish/gfmath/pages/sg-survival.md

 ![Shotgun survivability](https://i.imgur.com/Fk0OKni.png)

+Here, the number of hits each shotgun can take is plotted by enemy accuracy.
+More hits tankable = better survivability.
+In the case of Isomer ranking, the gas damage will greatly accelerate death compared to the listed numbers, but the overall proportion should remain about constant.

 This plot assumes 100 affection/+10 max calibrated gold armor, and that all hits deal 1 damage.
 No skills are considered (even ones that buff armor, evasion, or shields), so keep in mind that those will influence matters if the fight lasts long enough to trigger.
 That said, SG skills usually don't come online until after 10 seconds when hopefully the main enemy force is already dead.
-Notably, depending on the timing of S.A.T.8's shield, she can take very little to no damage.
+Notably, depending on the timing of S.A.T.8's shield, she can take very little to no damage per fight.

-As a bar graph, sorted by survivability vs 60 accuracy:
+As a bar graph, sorted by survivability versus 60 accuracy:

 ![Shotgun survivability (bar form)](https://i.imgur.com/cZojBzE.png)